davidbroughsmyth/riscv_dev_env/README.md

 * Compiled and executed the same program on a RISC-V target using Spike
 * Edited and rebuilt the code using a editor over noVNC

-Explore more RISC-V and Verilog labs in this Codespace.
+Explore with your own RISC-V and Verilog labs in this Codespace.